In this tutorial, you will learn how to remove anything from a photo in Photoshop.

 If you really want to get your hands dirty and get ultimate control, then consider using the Clone Stamp Tool, which copies pixels from one area onto another.

-The Clone Stamp Tool is the easiest tool to understand but the most powerful in a lot of ways.
+The Clone Stamp Tool is the easiest tool to understand but the most powerful in many ways.
 This tool simply copies pixels from one area to another.
-But the real power comes in with the Clone Source Panel, which allows you to control how the pixels are painted onto your document.
+But the real power comes with the Clone Source Panel, which allows you to control how the pixels are painted onto your document.

-The Clone Source allows you to scale, flip, rotate, and offset the source, which means that you have total control over how you paint in those pixels.
+The Clone Source allows you to scale, flip, rotate, and offset the source, meaning you have total control over how you paint in those pixels.